 The adventurers in the family should head across the highway to Kokanee Glacier Park.
 Partway up the road to the glacier lies a dense old-growth forest with winding trails leading past forest titans that have survived hundreds of years.

-At the top of the road is a crystal-clear glacier pool that the brave have been known to swim in (careful, it’s chilly!).
-There’s a cabin here, which you need to book in advance, but there are some fun day-trails that lead even higher into the surrounding mountains.
+At the top of the road is a crystal-clear glacier pool that the brave have been known to swim in (careful, itโs chilly!).
+Thereโs a cabin here, which you need to book in advance, but there are some fun day-trails that lead even higher into the surrounding mountains.
 Pack a bagged lunch and visit B.C. at its most wild.
 Bring bear bells and loud friends if you plan to explore here.

 3. Challenge Yourself with Geocaching